 The topography of Hispaniola means that hurricanes coming from the South are broken up by the time they have crossed over 150-200 miles of large mountain ranges on their way to the North coast so they just bring lots of rain.
 When they pass Luperon out at sea on their way to the Bahamas, everyone will rush into the mangroves just to float gently out again after winds of 40 or 50 knots if that.
 So right in the middle of the hurricane belt there is little Luperon which is a safe haven from the worst the hurricane season has to offer.

-Coming into Luperon anchorage you can call "Puerto Blanco Marina/Safe Yachts" on channel 68 and we can come out by dinghy to guide you into the harbor to either go on anchor (very good holding in mangrove mud), on a mooring of one of our 3 local guys, on the Puerto Blanco Marina, hotel and restaurant docks and then we can assist you with checking-in which is a simple procedure.
-Just come on over to the Puerto Blanco Marina Cruisers Information Center/office where we are based and where we are also management of the marina and hotel and we can help you with bookings and services at the marina and book taxi’s/tours/car & bike hire and can assist you with all of your needs And information on Luperon and the whole of the DR with our link up with the dept. of Tourism.
+Coming into Luperon anchorage you can call "Safe Yachts" on channel 68 and we can come out by dinghy to guide you into the harbor For you to either go on anchor (very good holding in mangrove mud), on a mooring of one of our 3 local guys, or on a marina of which there are two and then we can assist you with Info about checking-in which is a simple procedure plus car hire, Tours and everything else a visting cruiser needs to know.

 If you decide to re-position your anchor then there is an approx 2ft tide twice a day with depths of 12-22ft (refer to Bruce van Sant's information on the harbor regarding the position of a couple of shallow mud banks which you may be stuck on until the next high tide!)

-You will find the local people in this little country town super friendly and Luperon is very safe 24/7 so you do not need to worry about crime plus it is totally affordable compared to so many other places in the Caribbean (50 odd pesos to USD1 Oct.
-'19 so a lovely lunch special is USD3/plate !)
-However do get into the habit here of locking your dinghy to the government dock on a long chain as you will need to do this further down South for sure!
+You will find the local people in this little country town super friendly and Luperon town is very safe 24/7 so you do not need to worry about crime (Even so just always be aware of expensive personal items like anywhere else in this world and get into a this good habit for traveling further down South) plus it is totally affordable compared to so many other places in the Caribbean (54 odd pesos to USD1 May ‘20 so a lovely lunch special is just under USD3/plate!)
+However do get into the habit here of locking your dinghy to the government dock on a long chain and securing any valuables on your boat and making sure it is securely locked and if possible, armed with an alarm system as there have been thefts off boats over the years (see Caribbean safety and security net CSSN website and on FB) as you will need to do this further down South for sure!

-A lot of cruisers have sailed in here, fallen in love with Luperon and have hung up the ropes and moved to land to either rent or buy, so if you should ever think of doing that, then feel free to speak to us as we know estate agents that speak English and French who can assist you with same.
+A lot of cruisers have sailed in here, fallen in love with Luperon and have hung up the ropes and moved to land to either rent or buy, so if you should ever think of doing that, then feel free to speak to us as we know a long standing highly reputable Lady estate agent who speaks English who can assist you with same.
 Here are some video's of cruisers over the years experiencing Luperon for the very first time: https://www.youtube.com/watch?v=se0EwIqiPpk